Coherency for monoids and purity for their acts: Condition for when almost pure acts are absolutely pure

-Conversely, suppose now that (2) holds.
-In view of our careful constructions, we may regard $A(\aleph_0)$ as being built from $A(1)$.
-For, to construct the remainder of $A(\aleph_0)$ from $A(1)$ step by step we add in solutions to finite consistent systems of equations in at least two variables over $A(1)$, or finite consistent systems of equations that have constants in $A(\aleph_0)\setminus A(1)$.
-The way in which we always choose new variables to build our extensions ensures no contradiction arises.
-Proposition~\ref{prop:built} now gives that (4) holds. \end{proof}

-Given the results of Sections~\ref{sec:coherent} and \ref{sec:ex} on might ask, is it true that for any monoid $S$ we have $\mathcal{A}_S(1)=\mathcal{A}_S(\aleph_0)$?
-We conjecture that this is not the case and would hope that Theorem~\ref{thm:towers} would help in constructing a counter-example.
+Given the results of this article one might ask whether it true that for any monoid $S$ we have $\mathcal{A}_S(1)=\mathcal{A}_S(\aleph_0)$?
+We conjecture that this is not the case and would hope that Theorem~\ref{main theorem} would help in constructing a counter-example.

-Let $S$ be the monoid obtained by replacing the group $G$ with a non-finitely generated coherent monoid in Example \ref{fountain}.
-For such an $S$, do we obtain $\mathcal{A}_S(1)=\mathcal{A}_S(\aleph_0)$?
-What if we change the period of $\alpha$?
-More generally, are all monoids such that $\mathcal{A}_S(1)=\mathcal{A}_S(\aleph_0)$ built from right coherent monoids, and monoids such that every act embeds into a monogenic act?